AlessDefelice/megr2156/docs/assignments/A01/index.md

 The Soda can lever is hinged in the center.
 When an upward force is applied to the back of the lever, the can flap is pushed down, breaking the seal.
 ![Soda can flap](images/20260825_001022.jpg)
 The soda can flap is precisely thinner around its edges.
 This means when force is applied from the lever, it breaks in a clean replicable manner.
+The patent for the soda can was originally held by Martin G. Meder, #US5645190A

 ## Communicate